-So skip the name-brand window cleaner, bleach and detergents, and take advantage of the more cost-efficient options.
+So skip the name-brand window cleaner, bleach and detergent, and take advantage of the more cost-efficient options.

 And for the super-frugal, there’s always the do-it-yourself approach.

-Fruits and vegetables are an essential part of our diets, but that doesn’t mean we have to empty our wallets to consume the amounts suggested in the health chart.
+Fruits and vegetables are an essential part of our diet, but that doesn’t mean we have to empty our wallets to fill our plates.
 If it’s fresh and ripe, it’s more than likely right for your tummy, even if there’s not a big-name company on the label.

-But for those times when you need to buy water, go with the store brand every time.
+But for those times when you need to buy bottled water, go with the store brand every time.
 It’s drinking water, whether it costs $1.35 a gallon or only 83 cents for the store brand.